Mike Dunleavy (politician)

-Michael James Dunleavy (born May 5, 1961) is an American educator and politician serving as the 12th governor of Alaska.
-A Republican, he was a member of the Alaska Senate from 2013 to 2018.
-He defeated former Democratic United States senator Mark Begich in the 2018 gubernatorial election after incumbent governor Bill Walker dropped out of the race.
-He was re-elected in 2022.
+Michael James Dunleavy (born May 5, 1961) is an American politician and educator serving since 2018 as the 12th governor of Alaska.
+A member of the Republican Party, he served from 2013 to 2018 as a member of the Alaska Senate.
+He defeated former U.S. senator Mark Begich in the 2018 gubernatorial election after incumbent governor Bill Walker dropped out of the race, and was reelected in 2022.